Table of Contents

 Tags

 Tags are another useful way to organize passwords.
 For example, if you want to have easy access to all finance passwords shared with you, you could tag those passwords with 'finance' and then select them from the tag list on the left side of your vault.
-Tags are only visible to all users on the vault, so choose them wisely and don't overuse them.
+Tags are visible to all users on the vault, so choose them wisely and don't overuse them.

 Ways to access 1Password